maxime-mrl/weathercloud-js/readme.md

   date: number, // time of the update
   wdirproportions: number[], // array of proportion of wind, each one is a cardinals
-  calm: number, // proportion of calm wind time (%) wspddistData, // array of wind speeds, each one is a cardinals
+  calm: number, // proportion of calm wind time (%)
+  wspddistData: number[], // array of wind speeds, each one is a cardinals
   raw: data // original values gl to know what this is exactly };
 ```